Automated Few-shot Classification with Instruction-Finetuned Language Models: Evaluation

-Results for $K=32$ samples per class are shown in Table \ref{tab:main-results-32}.
-Both T-Few and AuT-Few use T0-3B as the upstream model.
-We report accuracy on all datasets with the exception of Amazon-CF, where we report Matthew's correlation coefficient due to the skewed distribution, following \citet{tunstall2022efficient}.
-AuT-Few outperforms T-Few ($64.2 \pm 2.4$) and SetFit ($59.0 \pm 2.6$), with an average score of $66.3 \pm 2.5$.
-AuT-Few achieves these results without the use of any handcrafted task-specific prompts while maintaining comparable standard deviation, highlighting the consistency of our automation approach.
-In contrast, a trivial T-Few automation strategy that randomly draws answer choices from the training data (c.f Section~\ref{sec:upstream-model-spec}) performs substantially worse with much higher variability ($57.7 \pm 4.4$).
 On the blind test set with the best variant of T0 (T0++, 11B parameters) AuT-Few achieves an average score of $71.3$ versus $70.5$ for T-Few (with the same backbone), excluding WiC and WSC, as these datasets have been used to train T0 (see App. \ref{app:blind-test} for detailed scores).

+We note that the automated prompts are not always semantically coherent.
+As shown in Appendix \ref{app:choices}, automation choices for some datasets, such as \emph{mp3player} and \emph{ipod} for CR, appear odd, yet the model still achieves a very high score on them.
+This observation can be explained by our findings in section 3, identifying that some datasets such as CR and EnronSpam are particularly robust towards the task description \emph{and} the answer choices.
+For CR, AuT-Few’s cross-validation strategy for selecting the best answer choice subsequently measures almost identical scores for all three choice configurations (90.1, 89.8, 90.4 for the dataset, template-tailored, and topic-specific choices, respectively), resulting in the seemingly erroneously answer-choice selection.

 \paragraph{Results across Upstream Models \& Efficiency.} Results of AuT-Few with different upstream models, namely BART0, T0, and Flan-T5 are seen in Table \ref{tab:upstream-models}.
+The results in the table are computed without Monte-Carlo approximation, resulting in a minor performance decline, yet simplifying the efficiency comparison.
 Datasets that are part of the instruction-tuning corpus of Flan-T5 or BART0 have been excluded (greyed out).
 BART0 being about $8$ times smaller than T0 performs substantially worse, but it still substantially outperforms T-Few with BART0 and maintains a higher average score than SetFit.
 Flan-T5 performs on average the best on its unseen datasets, indicating the improved capabilities of the model's much larger and diverse instruction-tuning.
 These results highlight the effectiveness of AuT-Few across upstream models of varying sizes.